What Do Federal Background Checks Look For? (All 14 Red Flags)

 Federal Employment Background Check Disqualifiers (What Do Federal Background Checks Look For?)

-Although there is lots of possible information that can be revealed during the background check stage that could act as a red flag, not every red flag will result in immediate disqualification.
+Although there is a lot of possible information that can be revealed during the background check stage that could act as a red flag, not every red flag will result in immediate disqualification.
 For example, there may be some small conflicts of interest that may be overlooked due to the nature of the job having a low risk for corruption, or low-level misdemeanors that are overlooked for certain positions.

 However, there are a handful of criminal offenses that will not be overlooked under any circumstances.
 These are laid out in detail by the Department of Homeland Security.4 Most individuals wondering: “What do background checks look for?” will likely not have to worry about any of the automatic disqualifying criminal offenses, since most of them are fairly serious and extreme crimes.